windicss/docs/guide/features/index.md

 [tailwind css]: https://tailwindcss.com/docs
 [svelte]: /guide/svelte.html#additional-features-in-svelte-⚡%EF%B8%8F

-# Core Features
+# Features

 [Windi CSS] is fully compatible with [Tailwind CSS] v2.
-In top of that, we have a number of additional features that boost your work further and open up much more possibility.
+On top of that, we have many additional features that boost your workflow further and open up much more possibilities.

 ### Value Auto-infer

-Use arbitrary value in your classes and generate coresponding styles.
+Use arbitrary values in your classes and generate corresponding styles.

 ```html
 <!-- sizes and positions -->